 Most large scale stencils will have a small round hole in each corner to aid in stencil placement when repeating the pattern.
 Once you have positioned your stencil into place, make a pencil mark in each of those 4 holes.

 We chose three paint colors for our design, the darkest being the color that had been mixed for the exterior of the cabinet.
-For the largest portion of the stencil design, we used our new multi-purpose round brush to pounce the paint color on after unloading the excess paint onto a paper towel.
-The two smaller brushes from our stencil brush set were the ideal size to add the details in the two additional colors we had chosen.
+For the largest portion of the stencil design, we used a multi-purpose round brush to pounce the paint color on after unloading the excess paint onto a paper towel.
+The two smaller brushes from a stencil brush set were the ideal size to add the details in the two additional colors we had chosen.

 As you can see, when we laid the stencil back down to continue the design, it overlapped where we had previously stenciled.
 For this reason, it is important to allow the paint to dry before proceeding to stencil the next section.
 We also did a light cleaning of our stencil in order to keep the design looking crisp and clean.

 When we were ready to continue, we lined up the holes on the corners of the stencil with the pencil marks we had previously made.

 Taping our stencil into place each time, we continued to stencil the design in this way, creating an ongoing, repeating pattern until the entire panel was covered.